Media

 Discover more

 • 12.
-Where data meet the scalpel
+Where data meets the scalpel

 We speak with Prof. Eric Vibert, a pioneering liver surgeon at Paris-Saclay, leading digital surgical innovation at Campus BOPEX, where clinicians and developers co-create tools to enhance precision and safety.